Geek-Estate/horizon-landingpage/_posts/2014-08-29-travel-by-giving.md

 Why not provide hospitality?

 If you've ever hosted friends, family, you know it's not socially acceptable to accept money from your friends when they stay at your house.
-But the concept of a house gift - beers, a fifth, a bottle of wine, a meal, or even appetizers and h'orderves - is part of the social contract that goes along with staying at someone's home.
+But the concept of a house gift - beers, a fifth, a bottle of wine, a meal, or even appetizers and h'orderves - is part of the social contract that goes along with staying in someone's home.

 Replace the traditional "house gift", with a donation to charity.
 Let's face it.
 While we all appreciate a bottle of wine or a fifth, we are not the ones in need of the $15 or $20 it would cost to buy those for ourselves.
 The 2.8 billion who live on less than $2 a day are.

 <em>Travel by giving</em>.

+Note: If you're traveling to Santiago, Chile & care about Kiva, <a href="http://www.horizonapp.co/drewmeyers/">we're testing the concept out</a>.

 Interested in providing accommodation to others to raise money for charity?
 We'd love to speak with you...